lagua/rst/README.md

 specific functionality on the data-set or even unrelated data.
 * The functions that are used for CRUD on the client-side are mirrored on the server-side.
 These are: get, query, put, and delete.
-* In addition, contents may be posted that triggers custom functionality, either on a specific resource or the entire collection.
+* In addition, contents may be posted that triggers custom functionality (JSON-RPC), either on a specific resource or the entire collection.

 Please note that this library DOES NOT actually perform any of these actions!
 It merely provides